vipulDessai/game-development-notes/blender/retopology/standard-retope-reference.md

 # Retope in parts

+but always keep one retope mesh only, otherwise join and editing vertices is a pain

 ## how or when to divide

 - keep the scull or face with teeth together, dont have it seperately
   - because mirror is important
+- hands and half torso
+- legs and half torso

 # how to space or add gap different object